Rouen A Table 3 Walid Medja Rouen Tourism 108

 10 and 11 October, Place de la Cathédrale

 How can you start your day without a good, balanced breakfast?
-The finest artisans from across Normandy will be offering you a wide array of local produce to sample, whilst explaining their craft in baking and farming.
+The finest artisans from across Normandy will treat you to a whole host of local produce whilst explaining their craft in baking and farming.
 A convivial event for all ages, with music chosen by the participants on an authentic jukebox!

 Gourmet Karaoke